A personal website for students and parents

 I encourage students to make the study of physics phenomena much more interesting and related to real life, than the usual contents of school lessons.
-For instance, the reflection and interaction of waves can be observed and described with everyday life examples, such as walking the dog by the Thames, where waves are reflected at the river’s banks, that also help us to elevate our spirit by appreciating nature—and craftsmanship, in a slipper launch.
+For instance, the reflection and interaction of waves can be observed and described with everyday life examples, such as walking the dog by the Thames, where Kelvin waves from a slipper launch are reflected on the river banks, while appreciating nature, and craftsmanship, to elevate our spirit.

 In maths, I stimulate the development of abstract reasoning in algebra, geometry, calculus, and statistics and probability, as the ability to make sense of non-language-based information, that is needed in so many aspects of life, and allows us to study, for instance, the waves that we observe in nature: